slurmulon/bach/README.md

 A more formal proposal will eventually be written, but for now this is the canonical source of documentation and ideas.

-A Backus-Naur Form (BNF) formatted definition of the grammar can be found in [grammar.bnf](https://github.com/slurmulon/warble/blob/master/grammar.bnf).
+An Extended Backus-Naur Form (EBNF) formatted definition of the grammar can be found in [grammar.bnf](https://github.com/slurmulon/warble/blob/master/grammar.bnf).

 ### Beats